kyunwang/weekly-nerd/src/pages/22-06-2018-react-and-vue/index.md

 - Easy to learn
 - Vuex (Heaven compared to Redux)
 - Write less code
-- `Vue.use` Love how this makes `Vuex` available everywhere unlike Redux
+- `Vue.use`: Love how this makes `Vuex` available everywhere unlike Redux

 React:
 - Quick to start (Using CRA)